ISUgenomics/data_wrangling/assign_colors/README.md

 # Overview

 The **value-to-color mapping** applications are written in Python3 and employ  efficient libraries [pandas and numpy] for operating on a complex data structure.
 The application **assigns colors** to value ranges/intervals.
-There are various variants of value-to-color mapping possible to set up by a combination of available options.
+A combination of available options enables setting up several variants of value-to-color mapping.

 Value-to-color mapping facilitates:
 - meaningful visualization of the results